Lynx-Eco/repod/README.md

 # Only include files matching specific patterns
 repod --only "*.mdx,*.tsx"

-# Copy output to clipboard instead of saving to file
+# Explicitly copy to clipboard (normally the default for single-target runs)
 repod --copy

 # Clone to a specific location